 Answer: I refuse to wear them.
 I will tolerate a bow if there are treats involved, but my NOPE face is a favorite on Instagram.
 My human even posts a picture of me wearing a bow every Monday and hashtags it with #murderbowmonday!

 Ruth White lives in Los Angeles, CA and has her BS in Psychology and MA in Sociology with a Minor in Statistics.
 She spent the majority of her career evaluating government programs and policies.
 Her life changed the day her friend who worked at the Oakland Animal Shelter called to tell her she needed to come pick up a very sick “squish-faced” cat.
 Squish, as she was later named, was skin and bones and very sick with an upper-respiratory infection.
 The human fell in love with this outgoing, snorty little creature and had the privilege of being her guardian for 10 years.

 Ruth White is using her background in psychology and sociology paired with her training in cat behavior to help prevent cats from being given up to shelters or euthanized.
+She is working towards her MSc in Clinical Animal Behavior out of the University of Edinburgh and hopes to expand to all companion animals.
 Learn more about the services Ruth provides as a Cat Behavior Consultant here.